Student Handbooks

 • Piano Minor

-The degrees provide for an emphasis in numerous applied areas including voice, piano, organ, guitar, bass, woodwinds, brass, percussion, strings, and composition.
+The degrees provide for an emphasis in numerous applied areas including voice, piano, organ, guitar, woodwinds, brass, percussion, strings, and composition.
 The Bachelor of Science in Music (for teacher certification P-12) is a professional degree which leads to P-12 Class B Certification with a specialization in either vocal/choral or instrumental music.

 General Information